21st-century challenges faced by IT and Technical leaders

 Cyber attacks and new security threats continue to rise

 Cyber crime and malicious cyber-attacks continue to threaten businesses around Australia.
-A key part of an IT manager’s skill set is a deep understanding of cyber security.
+A key part of an IT manager’s skill set is a deep understanding of cyber security and risk management.

 A well-rounded IT team is expected to protect the entire business from online fraud, exploitation, identity crimes, and more.
 Technology leaders need to take a proactive response to online crime.
 Developing a thorough cyber security strategy that can overcome 21st-century technology challenges is a core focus for the 21st century IT manager.